harshit-raj15/x86-Performance-Analysis/README.md

 The analysis is broken into three main experiments:

 * **Core Scaling:** Measures how execution time changes as the number of CPU cores increases (e.g., 2, 4, 8, 16).
 * **Cache Size Scaling:** Analyzes the impact of different L1 and L2 cache sizes on performance.
+(L1 Data Cache: 16kB, 32kB, 64kB, 128kB and L2 Cache: 128kB, 256kB, 512 kB, 1MB)
-* **Cache Associativity Scaling:** Investigates how L1 and L2 cache associativity affects hit rates and execution time.
+* **Cache Associativity Scaling:** Investigates how L1 and L2 cache associativity (1, 2, 4, 8) affects hit rates and execution time.

 The final results are collected from gem5's output files and plotted using a Python script.

 ## Getting Started